 Dr. Kaplan began his teaching career in 1982 as an Instructor of English at the University of Maryland, European Division.
 From 1985-1989, he served as Visiting Lecturer in American Studies at Eberhard-Karls Universität, Tübingen, Germany – one of the oldest and most highly regarded universities in Europe.
 After completing his doctoral studies at Eberhard-Karls Universität, he returned to the U.S. to teach English at the University of Southern Colorado.
 Within only three years, he was made department chair, serving in that capacity for two years before becoming Director of the Center for International Studies.

-Dr. Kaplan also served as dean of Arts and Humanities at the University at Buffalo and as Dean of the College of Liberal Arts and Sciences at Butler University.
+Dr. Kaplan also served as dean of Arts and Humanities at State University College at Buffalo and as Dean of the College of Liberal Arts and Sciences at Butler University.